 I’m not a doctor or nutritionist, but this succulent plant that apparently originated in Madagascar and made its way around the diaspora is well-known throughout generations to be helpful in that way as well as to assist with getting rid of a cough, congestion and to ‘draw’ pain and ‘information’ from inside a bruised area or sipped as a tea infusion.

 ‘Leaf of life‘ (another of its names) is a naturally regenerative plant that survives and thrives in most environments, regardless of soil quality and access to sun though they thrive after rainwater.
-When given a porous soil, reasonable sun and lots of love, they excel and brighten the space they’re in shooting forth leaves larger than your hand.
+When given a porous soil, reasonable sun and lots of care, they excel and brighten the space they’re in shooting forth curved-edged rubbery leaves larger than your hand.

 You can grow an entire plant JUST from one leaf.

-If you ever manage to find or be given a leaf, set it on a cool counter top or on a window sill or on some earth, give it a few days mainge sure it’s lightly moist and in two-twos you’re gonna see tiny bone-white roots springing around the circumference of the leaf.
+If you ever manage to find or be given a leaf, set it on a cool counter top or on a window sill or on some earth, give it a few days making sure it’s lightly moist and in two-twos you’re gonna see tiny bone-white roots springing around the circumference of the leaf.
 Once these get to about an inch or so, set them in good soil and watch a whole plant grow!
 Pick a leaf from that and bless a neighbour.